[Publish] Sharing videos

 Videos of any length will appear natively on Google+.
 They won’t autoplay, but they’ll be all set to play with one click.
 The thumbnail you've chosen will be used as the video front cover.

 Videos of any length will always be displayed as an image on Pinterest, using the thumbnail you've chosen.
-Users will be able to click on the image or source URL, which will link to Buffer’s video player.
+Whilst not ideal, users would be able to watch the video by copying the link within the caption and pasting it into a new browser window.
+This would then take them to Buffer’s video player.

 Videos will appear natively and and play automatically on Instagram, however they would need to conform to Instagram’s permitted video length, which is between 3 and 60 seconds.
 Videos which exceed the maximum length seconds will still be shared to Instagram via Buffer, but will be trimmed at 60 seconds.

 Top Tip: Don’t forget that Instagram’s clip size is 640 x 640 so it might feel great to use videos that can comfortably scale to this size.
 In the case of much wider videos, you will see the edges being cut off.